 Managers also engaged in the game and helped drive it through Empire Building.
-Managers had to demonstrate the importance of their department within the organization by creating the illusion that it had so much work it could barely keep up.
-Managers made requests for more personnel and employees were “highly encouraged” to stay late to maintain the illusion of too much work.
-If an employee did not stay late then he did not support his manager’s upward mobility and was deemed expendable.
+Managers had to demonstrate the importance of their department by creating the illusion that it had so much work it could barely keep up.
+Managers made requests for more personnel and “highly encouraged” employees to stay late to maintain the illusion of being so busy because they so important.

 How many times do we hear about people working 16-18 hour days and 100+ hour weeks?!
 A couple of years ago I was flying home and watching an airline video where they interviewed a woman gazillionaire who claimed to work 16 – 18 hours a day, 7 days a week.
 I think we are supposed to be impressed and in awe.
 We are supposed to feel not worthy.
 OMG!!
 I only worked 65 hours this week, no wonder I am not getting ahead and getting rich!

 Give me a break!

 At the time I was working 15+ hour days full of stress trying to salvage a failing project.
 I know the toll it takes on you to work 80-90-100 hours a week for an extended period!
 I know most people can’t or won’t do it for very long – a few weeks or a few months at the most.
 So when I hear someone talk about spending massive hours at work, I take a good look at them.
 If they don’t look like they were run over by a truck, then I know they are just bragging.
 They may “spend the time” at work, but there is a difference between being at work and working.

 This is a critical distinction that women need to understand – that men already do!